HypeCheck

 MODERATE

-Clinical trials show skin hydration and elasticity improvements.
+Clinical trials show collagen peptides improve skin hydration and elasticity over 8-12 weeks.

 Based on: Collagen Peptides